Genesis Lifestyle Medicine logo

 Genesis Lifestyle Medicine is a hybrid med spa that happens to do GLP-1 weight loss well for a specific kind of patient — someone in its 8-state radius who values in-person care and wants the freedom to move between compounded and brand-name semaglutide or tirzepatide without switching platforms.
 Its biggest strengths, the physical clinics and the dual-modality menu, are things pure-telehealth rivals can't match.
 Its biggest weaknesses — hidden pricing and thin disclosure around the pharmacy and medical leadership — are real, and they're why you should treat the consultation as a fact-finding mission: get the full monthly cost, ask which pharmacy compounds the drug, and confirm who's medically responsible for your care before you sign up.
 See our scoring methodology for how we weigh those trade-offs.

-For a side-by-side, Telos Rx ($49/month) and bmiMD ($99/month) are the most comparable options to weigh against Genesis Lifestyle Medicine.
+For a side-by-side, Sunlight ($88/month) is a comparable option to weigh against Genesis Lifestyle Medicine.

 Ready to start with Genesis Lifestyle Medicine?